 Scammers Imitating Moburst – Be Vigilant

-Originally Published on October 2022, Updated on May 2025
+Originally Published in October 2022, Updated in August 2025

 In an unfortunate turn of events, there have been several instances of scammers posing as members of the Moburst team, using deceptive tactics to defraud unsuspecting individuals.
 We feel it’s crucial to keep our community informed about these scams and provide updates and insights into how they operate.